hyperglance/azure-rule-automations/README.md

 > Enable Hyperglance to automate, fix and optimize your cloud.

 This repository contains terraform configurations, that deploy a Azure Storage Account and Azure Function that you connect with your Hyperglance VM.
 Giving you the power to automate your cloud and fix configuration issues quickly & easily.
+Some actions are not enabled by default, these may be moved from `hyperglance_automations/extras` to `hyperglance_automations/actions` to enable them.

 ## Pre-Requisites